As the countries in Africa becomes more advanced, the number of skyscrapers across the continent increase.

 In 2010, Pearl Dawn officially opened its doors to allow persons to purchase living space on any of its 31 floors.

 If you can imagine a building that looks like it belongs in a futuristic movie, Pearl Dawn may be just what you imagine.

 Architects of the Pearl Dawn residential building gave it a very futuristic design.
 If that is not enough, the Pearl Dawn residential building gives its residents an unadulterated view of the Pacific Ocean.

 Marble Towers, Johannesburg

 Originally known as the Sanlam Center, Marble Towers is a skyscraper in Johannesburg, South Africa.
-Built in 1973, the 32 storeys tall building provides office spaces for businesses in Johannesburg.
-With so many storeys, one can see why architects attached an 8-storey parking garage to the building.
-That building surely sees a lot of traffic.
+Built in 1973, the 32 story’s tall building provides office spaces for businesses in Johannesburg.

 PSPF Commercial Towers, Dar Es Salaam